Basket weaving

 Basket weaving (also basketry or basket making) is the process of weaving or sewing pliable materials into objects, such as baskets, mats, mesh bags or even furniture.
 Craftspeople and artists specialized in making baskets may be known as basket makers and basket weavers.
 Basket weaving is also a rural craft.
+It is also widely known in Middle Eastern regions such as Cyprus.

 Basketry is made from a variety of fibrous or pliable materials—anything that will bend and form a shape.
 Examples include pine, straw, willow (esp. osier), oak, wisteria, forsythia, vines, stems, fur, hide, grasses, thread, and fine wooden splints.
 There are many applications for basketry, from simple mats to hot air balloon gondolas.

 Many Indigenous peoples are renowned for their basket-weaving techniques.